 What makes the village 'climate-smart?'

 - Agricultural sustainability: Youth groups execute activities related to crop variety, irrigation, fertilizer management and access to the market.
 Some young entrepreneurs started organic fertilizer production and cultivating organic vegetables.

-- Disaster management: One committee focuses on disaster readiness and resilience.
+- Disaster management: The youth committee emphasize disaster readiness and resilience.
 They prepared a physical weather board that gives daily updates on temperature and warnings on cyclones or storms.
 They focus on relocating the most vulnerable community members, and engage the community in raising funds for disaster responses.

-- Energy use: Activities include peer knowledge sharing on the three Rs (reduce, reuse, renew) and home-to-home campaigns on the benefit of energy-efficient practices like an improved cooking stove.
-Activities also include planting medicinal and sacred trees, making the village plastic-free, bird nesting and collecting signatures from farmers on reducing the use of chemical fertilizer and pesticides.
+- Energy use: Young people engage in peer knowledge sharing on the three Rs (reduce, reuse, renew) and home-to-home campaigns on the benefit of energy-efficient practices like an improved cooking stove.
+Their activities also include planting medicinal and sacred trees, making the village plastic-free, bird nesting and collecting signatures from farmers on reducing the use of chemical fertilizer and pesticides.